alphagov/govuk-brand-guidelines/src/graphic-device/expression/index.md

 ### Transitions

 No audio.
-The dot shown in a title card, where it's the dotted "i" in "Childcare".
-The dot expands to cover the entire screen, to transition to a second title card with a message to "Apply for 30 hours of government funded childcare"
+The dot shown in a title card, where it's the dot above the "i" in "Childcare".
+The dot expands to cover the entire screen, to transition to a second title card with a message to "Apply for 30 hours of government funded childcare".

 </div>
 <div>